StavropoulosPanagiotis/StavropoulosPanagiotis/README.md

 ### An undergraduate CSE student at University of Ioannina, passionate about Java, Spring Boot, and building robust backend systems.

 - 🌱 I’m currently learning **[Spring Security with JWT]**
-- 👐 Currently focused on a book store project using Spring Boot**
+- 👐 Currently focused on a book store project using Spring Boot
-- 💪 Experience with Python, Java, C, SpringBoot for my university's projects
+- 💪 Experience with Python, Java, C, SpringBoot from my university's projects
 <br>

 ## 🛠️ Languages and Tools